fehyee/Password-Strength-Classifier---NLP/README.md

 to deal with the imbalanced data.

 ## Model Building
-The data was divided ito train data and test data to avoid overfitting and underfitting.
+The data was further divided into train data and test data to avoid overfitting and underfitting.
 The model was initially built with LogisticRegression which resulted to an accuracy of 80%.
 For better accuracy, the model was built using RandomForestClassifier with an accuracy of 97%.